martinferianc/C90Compiler-EIE2/README.md

 	.size	main, .-main
 	.ident	"GCC: (Ubuntu 5.4.0-6ubuntu1~16.04.1) 5.4.0 20160609"
 ```
-which will also produce a pretty print XML structure of the AST:
+and it will also produce a pretty-print XML structure of the AST:

 ```xml
 <Program>